FluentC/n8n-nodes-fluentc/README.md

 1. Add a **FluentC Check Language** node first
 2. Connect it to a **FluentC Translate** node
 3. Use the detected language as the source language parameter

+### Retrieving Language Lists

+1. Add a **FluentC Languages** node to your workflow.
+2. Execute the node.
+3. The output will contain two arrays: `supported_languages` and `source_languages`, which you can then use in other parts of your workflow.

 ## Troubleshooting